BonOuma/alx-low_level_programming/0x01-variables_if_else_while/README.md

-I am learning C variables, if, else and while loops
+C - Variables, if, else, while